-1475 West 9000 South, Suite A, West Jordan, Utah (Address of principal executive offices)

-84088 (Zip code)

-Title of each cl ass Trading Symbol(s) Name of each exchange on which register ed Common stock, \$.01 par value SPWH The Nasdaq Stock Market LLC egistrant was required to file such reports) at nd (2) has been subject to such filing egistrant has submitted electronically requirements for the past 90 days.
-Yes ⊠ No □ every Interactive Data File required to be submitted pursuant to R Act of 1934 during the preceding 12 months (or for such shorter per ule 405 of Regulation S-T (§ 232.405 of this chapter) during the pr Indicate by check mark whether the re accelerated filer," "smaller reporting compa pany or an emerging growth company.
-See the definitions of "large e accelerated file arge accelerated filer Accelerated filer × ion-accelerated filer Smaller reporting company × Emerging growth company If an emerging growth company, indic 13(a) of the Exchange Act: \Box ate by check mark if the registrant ha s elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pu irsuant to Section Indicate by check mark whether the re egistrant is a shell company (as define d in Rule 12b-2 of the Exchange Act).
-Yes □ No 🏻 stock, \$0.01 par value per share, outstanding.
+1475 West 9000 South, Suite A, West Jordan, Utah (Address of principal executive offices) (Zip code) Re egistrant's telephone number, including area code: (801) 566-666 31 e of each class Trading Symbol(s) Name of each exchange on which registered ì Common stock, \$.01 par value SPWH The Nasdaq Stock Market LLC ed to be filed by Section 13 or 15(d) of the Securities Exchange Act requirements for the past 90 days.
+Yes \boxtimes No \square of 1934 during the preceding 12 months (or for such shorter period od that the nether the registrant has submitted electronically e d that the registrant was required to submit such fi every Interactive Data File required to be submitted pursuant to Rule iles).
+Yes \boxtimes No \square 405 of Regulation S-T (§ 232.405 of this chapter) during the pred ceding 12 nether the registrant is a large accelerated filer, an rting company" and "emerging growth company" accelerated filer, a non-accelerated filer, a smaller reporting comparin Rule 12b-2 of the Exchange Act. y or an emerging growth company.
+See the definitions of "large a ccelerated filer, Large accelerated filer Accelerated filer × Non-accelerated filer Smaller reporting company × Emerging growth company If an emerging growth con 13(a) of the Exchange Act s elected not to use the extended transition period for complying with n any new or revised financial accounting standards provided purs suant to Section Indicate by check mark wh nether the registrant is a shell company (as defined d in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes As of December 3, 2020, t he registrant had 43,613,789 shares of common st tock, \$0.01 par value per share, outstanding.